Ogechi-Merciline/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-Create a magic file school.mgc that can be used with the command file to detect School data files.
-School df always contain the string SCHOOL at offset 0
+Write a script that prints the absolute path name of the current working directory